ArianeBlow/Zabbox_WriteUp/README.md

 # Now we have to lunch it, to do that go on "Monitoring" tab, clic on the zabbix server and select the script created before.
 Result a reverse shell on the Zabbix Host.

-# Stabilize the shell using Spawn TTY :
+# Stabilize the shell using Spawn TTY (python's not installed) :
 ```
 /usr/bin/script -qc /bin/bash /dev/null
 ```

-# zabbix user can run mysql as root without password.
+# The mysql user "root" don't have any password.

 Dumping the username and password from the "users" table in the ZABBIX database: